HCL-TECH-SOFTWARE/domino-online-meeting-integration/docs/troubleshooting.md

 [1AB4:0002-1AB8] SSL certificate problem: unable to get local issuer certificate
 ```

+This has not happened on all environments, so there may be something in Sametime configuration that does not allow all required certificates to be pulled automatically.
+However, we cannot identify what the best practice resolution should be.
+Adding the relevant certificate to the Notes Client will solve the problem.
+[This technote](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0069539&sys_kb_id=c15650e01b333f8883cb86e9cd4bcb9e) talks about the Domino server for Notes HTTPRequest calls server-side, but the same solution should resolve the problem when applied to a Notes Client.
+If you are in a multi-user environment, [this technote](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0084642&sys_kb_id=063361c6db38701055f38d6d139619ef) may be the required solution.

 ### Getting an OAuth Token - Notes Embedded Browser

 *Get OAuth Token* action button launches a browser.
 The Notes Client embedded browser has not been tested so if that preference is enabled, users may have to work around that.